Arzik1987/prelim/README.md

 ## PRELIM &mdash; **P**edagogical **R**ule **E**xtraction to **L**earn **I**nterpretable **M**odels

-`prelim` is the python module that allows one to learn better comprehensible rule-based models (e.g., decision trees, classification rules, subgroups) from small datasets; see [our preprint](https://arxiv.org/abs/2112.13285) for more information.
+`prelim` is the python module that allows one to learn better comprehensible rule-based models (e.g., decision trees, classification rules, subgroups) from small datasets.
 Besides the distribution of `prelim`, this folder also contains the subdirectory `experiments` with the code to reproduce the experiments from the manuscript.

 The project has emerged as a continuation of another [project](https://github.com/bobboman1000/gr_prim) that considers fewer generators.